ScreamRico/aoc_drugsale-V1.00.0/README.md

 - Both files start as empty JSON objects in this release package and are filled during live gameplay.

 ## Troubleshooting
-- **Buyers ignore you:** confirm the models in `Config.CustomPeds` exist and you’re not inside an interior/vehicle.
+- **Buyers ignore you:** confirm the models in `Config.CustomPeds` exist and youï¿½re not inside an interior/vehicle.
 - **No payout:** check that the player holds one of the configured drugs and that `black_money` is registered.
 - **Frequent busts:** tweak tier modifiers or enable `Config.Debug` to see roll breakdowns in-game.
 - **Webhooks silent:** set `Config.Webhook.enabled = true` and provide a valid Discord URL.